 Only gamble what you can afford.
 If you’re going to gamble, it’s a good idea to leave your bank and credit cards at home and only take with you the cash you can afford and want to spend.
 If you’re gambling online, take advantage of deposit limit tools offered by most online wagering operators.

-Make informed choices when gambling – do your research.
+Make informed choices when gambling and do your research.
 Know the risks of gambling and understand the real value proposition.
+Have a look at the Understanding Gambling section of the website and see what the real odds are.

 Have a game plan